 Mr Luxton is co-Chair of the Waikato River Authority, Chair of the Asia New Zealand Foundation and iwi-owned Pouarua Farm Partnership, and a Director of Tatua Co-op Dairy Company, Wallace Corporation and a number of private farming companies.

 He is a recipient of the Queen’s Service Order, the 2016 Lincoln University Honorary Degree, Doctor of Science, honoris causa, and an AC Cameron Award winner.
 He was elected to Parliament in 1987 in the then Matamata electorate, and was a Government Minister for nine years – including time as the Minister of Agriculture – before retiring in 2002.

 His farming interests are in both the North and South Islands and ensure he supplies milk to Fonterra, Tatua and Westland Dairy Companies.
 He is a founder of Open Country Dairies and Kaimai Cheese companies.

 He joins Gallagher Chief Executive and Chairman Sir William Gallagher (2011) and Massey University Professor Colin Holmes (2009) as the Trust’s Lifetime Achievement Award recipients.

 The award was presented at the 2016 New Zealand Dairy Industry Awards national awards dinner in Wellington on Saturday night May 14.

-The Dairy Industry Awards are supported by national sponsors Westpac, DairyNZ, Ecolab, Federated Farmers, Fonterra, Honda Motorcycles NZ, LIC, Meridian Energy, Ravensdown, RD1, Triplejump, along with industry partner Primary ITO (formerly AgITO).
+The New Zealand Dairy Industry Awards are supported by national sponsors Westpac, DairyNZ, DeLaval, Ecolab, Federated Farmers, Fonterra Farm Source, Honda Motorcycles, LIC, Meridian Energy and Ravensdown, along with industry partner Primary ITO.